R-Studio/Zabbix_Hyper-V_Monitoring/README.md

 This repository contains Zabbix Templates and Grafana dashboards for an awesome Hyper-V monitoring.

 > Maybe for your environment you have to change some Zabbix items in the templates and the serialnumber filter in 'Get-HBAPathNumbersForDiscovery.ps1'.
+> This repository is working but will be not supported in the future.
+Because we switch to the TIG-Stack (Telegraf, InfluxDB, Grafana)

 ## Grafana Dashboards